No meeting is more important when launching a project than the project kick-off meeting. That’s why you should get it right.

 There are also a couple of things you need to take care of after the meeting.
 If you’ve had somebody write the minutes (which is good but not really needed for a kickoff), you need to check those before sending them out.
 The other, more important step is to share the meeting presentation with all attendees — and also with the people who could not attend.

 I also make a comment in my email that anyone who’s got questions should contact me.
 As I wrote before, people generally feel uncomfortable asking questions in a group.
 So you can clarify their concerns or questions in a separate 1:1 meeting afterwards.

 Project Kickoff Template

 You don’t need to create your slides from scratch.
 I have a simple template for you which you can download here in PPT format.
 It already has the agenda structure I’ve used in this article!

-Why create YOUR slides from scratch?
-Get OUR kickoff template here
+Why create YOUR KICKOFF slides from scratch?

-- With real project data (so you know exactly what to enter)
+- With REAL project data (so you know exactly what to enter)

 - Easy to adjust timeline and org chart

 Learn from the best!
 These senior project managers share their best tips on running project kickoffsI reached out to some of my friends on LinkedIn who are project managers.
 And I asked for their best advice on doing kickoffs.
 Read here what they shared with me.